LeftySolara/knowledge/computing/operating_systems/unix_linux/fundamentals/virtualization/cpu_virtualization.md

 If the OS decides to switch processes, it performs what is known as a **context switch**.
 During this event, the OS saves register values from the currently-executing process and restores registers from the soon-to-be-running process.
 This ensures that when the return-from-trap triggers, the system executes the new process rather than the old one.

+## Scheduling

+There are three metrics we care about: turnaround time, response time, and fairness.

+**Turnaround time** is defined as the time at which a job completes minus the time at which the job arrived in the system.

+**Response time** is the time from when the job arrives in a system to the first time it is scheduled.

+**Fairness** is a metric used to determine whether a process is receiving a fair share of system resources.

+### Multi-Level Feedback Queue

+The goal of the MLFQ is to minimize turnaround time and response time.
+The challenge comes from the fact that we don't know how long jobs will run.

+The MLFQ has a number of distinct **queues**, each of which is assigned a **priority level**.
+At any given time, a job that's ready to run will be on a single queue.

+Jobs are run based on priority.
+If multiple jobs have the same priority, then round-robin scheduling is used among them.

+#### Basic Rules

+There are five basic rules for an MLFQ:

+1. If Priority(A) > Priority(B), A runs (B doesn't)
+2. If Priority(A) = Priority(B), A & B run in Round Robin
+3. When a job enters the system, it is placed at the highest priority (the topmost queue)
+4. Once a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced (moves down one queue)
+5. After some time period _S_, move all the jobs in the system to the topmost queue

+The time period _S_ is usually a constant that requires some kind of black magic to set properly.
+Set it too high and long-running jobs starve.
+Too low and interactive jobs may not get their proper share of the CPU.

+#### Changing Priority

+Since  we don't know how long a job will run, we assume it might be short.
+If it is short, then it will run quickly and complete.
+If not, then it will slowly move down the queues (based on the above rules) and prove itself to be a long-running process.

+#### Possible Problems

+There are three possible problems with the MLFQ:

+- Starvation: if there's a lot of short-running jobs they will combine to consume all CPU time, so no long-running jobs get to run.
+- Gaming the scheduler: for example, a program that does some dummy I/O to give up the CPU just before its time slice is up, thus keeping the priority high.
+- Jobs can change their behavior.

+##### Solutions to Problems

+Rule 5 solves two problems at once:

+1. Processes are guaranteed to not starve; by sitting in the top queue, a job will share CPU with other jobs in round-robin fashion
+2. If a CPU-bound job becomes interactive, the scheduler treats it properly once it has received the priority boost

+Rule 4 is the solution to gaming the system.

 ## References

 - [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)